AlexMili/torch-dataframe/doc/subsets_and_batches.md

  ['test'] = 0.1}
 ```

+If you provide a single subset then the entire dataset will be used and there
+will be no internal permutation of the indexes.
+For all other cases the data will
+be shuffled according to `torch.randperm`.

 The samplers defaults to permutation for the train set while the validate and
 test have a linear.
 If you provide a string identifying the sampler it will be
 used by all the subsets.